Ivanhoe

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Ivanhoe makes the active choice to enter the tournament at Ashby in disguise as the Disinherited Knight, publicly challenging Norman supremacy and committing himself to the dangerous path of raising Richard's ransom., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Ivanhoe is severely wounded after the tournament.
+Of particular interest, this crucial beat False defeat: Ivanhoe is severely wounded after the tournament.
 Prince John's forces attack, capturing Ivanhoe, Rebecca, Isaac, and others.
 The ransom mission appears doomed and Ivanhoe's enemies now have him at their mercy.
 Stakes escalate dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Rebecca is accused of witchcraft and sentenced to burn at the stake.
 Despite the successful assault on Torquilstone, this represents Ivanhoe's darkest hour—an innocent woman faces death because of his mission, and he is too wounded to save her.
-Death looms literally., indicates the protagonist at their lowest point.
+Death looms literally., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Ivanhoe invokes the right of trial by combat to defend Rebecca.
 Though barely able to stand, he synthesizes his martial skill with the deeper understanding of honor Rebecca taught him.
 He accepts that he must fight not for glory but for justice and love., demonstrating the transformation achieved throughout the journey.